dannydxu1/iOS-Portfolio-Xu22/README.md

 During APCSP, I learned about the components of algorithms, how computers/the Internet work, and worked on a final project called the CREATE project.
 At the time I was obsessed with maximizing my productivity, so of course I made a productivity app for my final project.
 The app was built in MIT App Inventor, and was a To Do List and a Pomodoro Study Timer App.
 The user input was stored on TinyWebDB, and there were even multiple color themes. ![image](https://user-images.githubusercontent.com/95701961/161796430-61962fdc-8c79-43c0-a29f-1c22c7d38418.png)

 ## AP Computer Science A
 During APCSA, I gained a proficient understanding of Java and object-oriented programming.
-During the Holiday season of 2022, I followed along with Advent of Code's programming challenges.
+During the Holiday season of 2021, I followed along with Advent of Code's programming challenges.
 My solutions are linked [here](https://github.com/dannydxu1/AOC2021).

+## Futurist Academy
+Within the Futurist Academy club at my high school, I worked on a myriad of extracurricular programming projects with my classmates.
+During 2020, I gained a rudimentary understanding of Python, and worked my clubmates to create graphical visualizations of data sets.
+During 2021, we started using Flutter to build apps for clubs at our school.

+## Web Scraping
+Since my freshman year of high school, I have resold exclusive problem.
+During my senior year, with my newfound programming skills, I decided to try my hand at web-scraping, in order to create my own bot to automate purchasing products.
+I did this through JavaScript and through various NodeJS libraries.
+I started with the Puppeteer library within NodeJS, which I used to create a script that automatically adds items to carts and fills in information.
+My "bot" is linked [here](https://github.com/dannydxu1/SneakerBot).
+###### Test

-## New to Github
+## Github
 After working with my classmates, I learned how to how to push/pull/commit repositories Github Desktop as well as in command line through terminal.

-## New to XCode
+##XCode
 After watching hours of tutorials, I learned the fundamentals of how Swift and XCode work, and the difference between SwiftUI and Swift Storyboard.
 I learned how to make a simple app and how constraints and the different horizontal/vertical stacks work.
 I also learned more about the front-end side of app development, discovering how to create a loading-screen, app-icon and how to affect other components of an app's UI.

 ## New to Sketch